treehouses/remote/README.md

 Check our [issues](https://github.com/treehouses/remote/issues) to see what features we are working on.

 ## Setting Up the Raspberry Pi
+Within this section we will cover the required hardware and software you will need to contribute to the System's Engineering team, then explore the first steps you should take as a Virtual Intern.

 ### Prerequisites
 <!---